 Within a week, your designer has it stitched together and it’s ready to roll.
-Heck, you even got approval to remove some form fields, because as you know, less form fields lead to higher conversion rates, right?
+Heck, you even got approval to remove some form fields, because as you know, fewer form fields lead to higher conversion rates, right?

 With confidence oozing through your veins, you start sending traffic to your new landing page and eagerly await for the results to come in.

 “4.5%?!
 That’s worse than our old landing page!”

 You don’t understand why your new landing page performance sucks, and it takes days before you get over it.